rake 0.9.2.2 does not exist in rubygems.org

 Anyone has a say?
 Is there any problem caused by removing it from 'default gem'?
 Eric, how do you think?

-#3 Updated by Hiroshi Nakamura almost 4 years ago
+#3 Updated by Hiroshi Nakamura about 4 years ago

 - Priority changed from 6 to Normal